Acceptable Use of Information Technology Resources

 Gonzaga information technology (IT) resources are provided to support the mission and operations of Gonzaga University.
 This policy is established to make users (see Section C, Definitions) of Gonzaga University’s IT resources (see Definitions), aware of their privileges and responsibilities related to those resources.
 IT resources are provided or allowed to interact with university systems solely in order to enable the university to fulfill its academic, service, and administrative purposes, and they must be used in a manner supportive of a productive work environment and consistent with the law, Gonzaga University’s Mission Statement, and other institutional policies.

 Access to university IT resources is revocable.
 Users must abide by all applicable restrictions, whether or not the restrictions are integrated into the IT resources or can be circumvented by technical means.
-Acceptable use of IT resources must always be ethical, demonstrate academic honesty, and show restraint in the consumption of shared resources.
-Acceptable use supports respect for intellectual property rights, maintains confidentiality of information, ensures the privacy and security of information, and promotes freedom from intimidation and harassment.
+Acceptable use of IT resources must always be ethical, demonstrate academic honesty and show restraint in the consumption of shared resources.
+Acceptable use supports respect for intellectual property rights, maintains the confidentiality of information, ensures the privacy and security of information, and promotes freedom from intimidation and harassment.
 All users are expected to demonstrate these values at all times in their use of university IT resources.

 All users of Gonzaga University's IT resources are expected to conform to the following responsibilities:

-- Personal use of university resources is only permitted if the usage does not interfere with the performance of work duties, compromise the security, integrity or performance of university property, information, or software, and does not incur cost to the university.
+- Personal use of university resources is only permitted if the usage does not interfere with the performance of work duties, compromise the security, integrity or performance of university property, information, or software, and does not incur a cost to the university.